-Is lightweight enough and easy to carry around
+- Is lightweight enough and easy to carry around

 Of course, it's hard to satisfy all the criteria you want, but in this post, I'll give you necessary details about the most popular growing media used; The advantages and downsides of each material.
-And most importantly, I will help you decide which growing media will fit best to your situations.
+And most importantly, I will help you decide which growing media will fit best for your situations.

 Click on the button to jump to the medium you want to know.